JeremyCaron/vscode-csharp-format-usings/README.md

 # C# Organize Usings for Visual Studio Code

 This extension helps organize C# using statements.

-Forked from [CSharpFormatUsings](https://marketplace.visualstudio.com/items?itemName=gaoshan0621.csharp-format-usings) (last modified Aug 22, 2020), which was forked from [CSharpSortUsings](https://marketplace.visualstudio.com/items?itemName=jongrant.csharpsortusings).
 Updated with bug fixes for 2024.

+Forked from [CSharpFormatUsings](https://marketplace.visualstudio.com/items?itemName=gaoshan0621.csharp-format-usings) (an abandoned extension that was last modified on Aug 22, 2020), which was forked from [CSharpSortUsings](https://marketplace.visualstudio.com/items?itemName=jongrant.csharpsortusings).

 ## Features